Becoming an End-of-Life Doula

 “Patty Brennan and Merilynne Rush are two of the most inspiring, knowledgeable and compassionate instructors I have met.
 This was a great training and I am excited to share it with the world.
 I am home!” — Sarah Gregory-Ferguson, Lansing, MI

-This training is not designed to be a grief support group.
-We respectfully ask that if you have suffered a loss within the year prior to this workshop that you consider waiting before engaging this work or discuss your situation with one of the instructors prior to registering.
+This training is designed for folks who want to support those who are dying and their loved ones.
+We are not a grief support group.
+We respectfully ask that if you have suffered a loss within the year prior to this workshop that you consider waiting before engaging this work.
+Likewise, if you personally have a life-limiting illness and are seeking to learn more about the dying process, this training is not designed for you.
+If in doubt, please contact us to discuss your situation prior to registering.

 Our October training is taking place on a home football game weekend for the University of Michigan.
 Hotel space will be at premium prices and is likely to fill quickly.
 If you are traveling from out of the area for this workshop, please do not wait to reserve your hotel room.
 You may do better price-wise if you stay just outside the city of Ann Arbor, for example in Ypsilanti, Dexter, Chelsea, Whitmore Lake or Canton, depending on which side of town is closer to you.
 We are located on the northwest side of Ann Arbor, close to downtown.
 There is a Holiday Inn Express on Zeeb Rd. right near I-94 and that would be an easy 10-15 minute drive to our location.